codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/When-to-use-what---666a.md

 </td></tr>
 </table>

-If you will apply the same style on paragraph1 and paragraph3 and a special style on paragraph2 .. then just do :
+If you want to apply a common style to the first and third paragraphs but a different style to the second one, then just do :

 <table>
 <tr> <th>html</th> <th>css</th></tr>